awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-connections.md

 ## View client connections<a name="cvpn-working-connections-view"></a>

 You can view client connections using the console and the AWS CLI\.
+The connection information includes the IP address that's assigned from the client CIDR range\.

 **To view client connections \(console\)**